desaintvincent/git-buster/README.md

 - A table of the currently listed merge requests
 - Calculated tags and their badges
 - A consolidated badge per MR
+- Persistent local filters: "Hide draft MRs" and "Only hotfix MRs"

+Hotfix definition (overview page filter):
+- Targets `main` or `master` branch OR
+- Title contains the ambulance emoji 🚑

+The overview header shows both total and currently displayed hotfix counts (Hotfixes: displayed/total).
+Hover the "Only hotfix MRs" checkbox to read the tooltip summarizing the definition.

 Click the button again to return to the normal GitLab view.